Photo Gallery C4: Cut Grooved Pipe

-Grooved clamped pipe has a long history of excellent service.
+Grooved clamped pipe has a long history of providing outstanding service.
 Nevertheless, certain issues exist for any environment where corrosion is a concern.

-One of the greatest threats to any grooved pipe system is where the groove is cut into the pipe rather than rolled.
-When rolled, the pipe wall is pressed or swaged into the outer wall resulting in that pipe wall material being pressed inward to created a raised bump.
+One of the greatest threats to any grooved piping system is where the groove is cut into the outside of the pipe rather than rolled.
+When rolled, the pipe wall is pressed or swaged into the outer wall resulting in that pipe wall material being forced inward to created a very noticeable raised bump.
+Technically, no pipe wall is lost.
 When cut, the same depth of the groove is physically removed from outer pipe wall to leave the pipe thinner in this localized area.
-The effect is similar to threaded smaller diameter pipe.
+The impact is similar to threaded smaller diameter pipe.

-Cutting the groove then introduces an immediate vulnerability to each end of the pipe.
-Corrosion no longer needs to penetrate the full pipe wall, but to only reach the base of the groove.
-A small leak then initiates a second corrosion front within the outer groove surface and to the clamp as well.
+Cutting the groove then introduces an immediate vulnerability to each end of any smaller diameter pipe since corrosion no longer needs to penetrate the full pipe wall, but to only reach the base of the cut groove.
+A small leak, should it occur, then initiates a second corrosion front within the outer groove surface and to the clamp as well.
+If cut unevenly, the physical strength and reliability of the fitting is reduced.

 Undersized New Steel Pipe